 * Remove sand from your swimsuit - when it's dry, gently stretch and flick the garment and the sand will easily fall away

 * Be extra careful with spas and heated pools - hot water + the extra chemicals used to combat bacteria will threaten the life of your swimsuit (best to use an old swimsuit for spas)

-* Be careful with sunscreen and oils - they can discolor your swimwear or make the African fabric fade-out quicker
+* Be careful with sunscreen and oils - they can discolor your swimwear or make the color in the fabric fade-out quicker

 * Alternate your swimwear - having two swimsuits is ideal (or, if you only have one, ensure that your swimsuit is completely dry before wearing again)

 * DO NOT leave your swimsuit wet in your towel/gym bag - moisture and darkness are the most common way to breed damaging bacteria (do ensure your swimsuit is completely dry before you put it away)